 The City of Glendale is pleased to provide its residents with a full array of social and human services.
 Our goal is to provide assistance to those in need, when they need it the most.
 This may come in the form of shelter, clothing, counseling, sustenance and general assistance.
-Part of the Community Services Department, the Human Services Division consists of three main areas:
+The Community Services Department, has three divisions focusing on providing human services.

 Responsible for addressing the rental housing needs of Glendale residents who cannot afford housing in the private market.
 Through the administration of a federal Section 8 Housing Choice Voucher program and a Conventional Public Housing program, the division helps eligible residents to secure safe, decent and sanitary housing.
-If you are interested in learning more about whether you your family is eligible for the services of the Community Housing Program, please visit the website and/or contact us at 623-930-2180.
+If you are interested in learning more about whether you or your family is eligible for the Community Housing Program services, please visit the website and/or contact us at 623-930-2180.

 Provides affordable housing and housing rehabilitation assistance for eligible Glendale residents, which fosters a sense of pride in the community as well as enriches the quality of life for all Glendale residents.
 In addition, it oversees the City’s community development concerns.
 The Community Revitalization Program oversees the distribution of approximately $2.7 million in federal Community Development Block Grant, HOME and Emergency Services Grants funds each year.
 It is responsible for the City’s infill housing efforts through Habitat for Humanity – Central Arizona; the home repair program; providing funds to qualified agencies for homeless prevention and intervention and general oversight of Federal entitlement funds for redevelopment initiatives.
 Please contact us at 623-930-3670.

 Inside Project Connect